 For cold drinks, boil the leaves in water first, then cool.
 For baked goods, boil and strain the stevia leaves in the amount of water required for the recipe.

-Some nurseries in Costa Rica are now beginning to offer stevia plants, known as estevia in Spanish, so check your local nurseries.
+Some nurseries in Costa Rica offer stevia plants, known as estevia in Spanish, so check your local nurseries.